data2knowledge/TidyDataPA/README.md

 ### The code book

-The code mentions details about the tidy data set
+The code book (HCI Code Book.pdf) contains the details about tidy data set

 * Variable Name
 * Type